The Journalist Who Was Arrested for Investigating a Pedophile Orphanage

 Jersey is unique among Western democracies in that it doesn't see anything wrong with gagging people, so long as the existence of that gag order remains a secret.
-A UK Member of Parliament revealed the existence of the gag, which is the only reason we can now discuss it here.
+A UK member of Parliament revealed the existence of the gag, which is the only reason we can now discuss it here.
 For the bloggers, Jersey is their home and they want to defend it, but they also know they’re walking a very fine line and fear exotic legal tactics might be used against them.
-The island’s media remain invested in the status quo and don't write about things like miscarriages of justice, gag orders and deficits in the democracy.
+The island’s media remain invested in the status quo and don't write about things like miscarriages of justice, gag orders, and deficits in the democracy.

 Now that your visa has been returned, what are some of your goals for helping the island and bringing what happened to light?

 The first goal right now is to make it clear to Jersey that my investigative work doesn't seek to find fault with the island or its people.
 My interest in tackling this issue comes from my fondness for Jersey.
 This isn't an island whose populace would ever want to see the victims of child abuse railroaded or ignored.
-Secondly, and most importantly, my goal is to research, finish interviews and make sure that everyone who needs to talk, gets to talk.
-I don't think I've ever seen such unapologetic attacks on police officers, legislators and journalists as I've seen investigating the issue of child abuse in Jersey.
+Secondly, and most importantly, my goal is to research, finish interviews, and make sure that everyone who needs to talk, gets to talk.
+I don't think I've ever seen such unapologetic attacks on police officers, legislators, and journalists as I've seen investigating the issue of child abuse in Jersey.

 Yeah, it's quite something to so brazenly and openly intimidate people like that.

-Yeah, I've never seen grown men in law enforcement and high-level government positions literally fear for themselves, their lives and their families while trying to do their jobs and protect innocent people.
-I've had a taste of that myself and all I can say is "Wow" and "Why?"
+Yeah, I've never seen grown men in law enforcement and high-level government positions literally fear for themselves, their lives, and their families while trying to do their jobs and protect innocent people.
+I've had a taste of that myself and all I can say is, "Wow" and "Why?"

-Something is definitely wrong when investigating child abuse means being bullied, threatened and smeared.
+Something is definitely wrong when investigating child abuse means being bullied, threatened, and smeared.
 As someone who cares about the island and cares about these people and these issues, I don't know if I can watch something like that and just not do anything as a journalist.
-I do realise it's a huge subject to tackle, but at the same time I don't really know if I have a choice.
+I do realize it's a huge subject to tackle, but at the same time I don't really know if I have a choice.

 Two legislators in Jersey issued a press release today about the breakdown of their law system as an SOS for help from the UK.
 You can read it here.